 (Psa 48:14) For this God is our God for ever and ever: he will be our guide even unto death.

-Recent lexicons give the meaning "to pass between" to the verb translated "consider" in verse 13.
-Moreover, the word translated "palaces" is the same as in verse 3.
+More recent translations assume the meaning "to pass between" for the verb translated "consider" in verse 13.
+The Septuagint, however, appears to support the meaning "to consider".
+Moreover, the word translated "palaces" is the same word as in verse 3.
 It can also be translated "fortresses, citadels".
 Finally, the Hebrew phrase for "Mark ye well" literally means "Set your hearts on".